-Working in media planning requires the similar skill set as someone working in marketing.
+Working in media planning requires a similar skill set as someone working in marketing.
 Media planners are hired to evaluate the advertising needs of clients and devise a focused media plan to optimize sales to different demographic groups.
-Sociology graduates are a good fit for this role because of the their ability to research, analyze and interpret the viewing preferences of their target audience.
+Sociology graduates are a good fit for this role because of their ability to research, analyze, and interpret the viewing preferences of their target audience.

 Management consultants are hired by organizations to examine and evaluate business issues and explore potential solutions or improvements on behalf of their clients.
 In addition to the qualitative and quantitative research skills necessary to work as management consultants, sociology students also have strong problem-solving and presentation skills, which make them the perfect fit for this role.